 This list is continually being updated and posted so make sure and check in often to see what might have changed.
 The newest releases will be listed at the top of the list on this page as well as under the "Coming Soon" tab.

 Please note that the list above also contains a few additional nursing topics that have been asked about in the past.
-ESI and Basic Cardiology are designed for new ER nurses.
+ESI and Basic Cardiology are designed for new nurses and EMTs that haven't had any cardiac training.

 There's Something In The Water: Drowning In 2002, the World Health Organization released its new guidelines regarding the definition of drowning, but no one noticed.
 20 years later, we are still behind in proper identification of drowning and, more importantly, treatment.
 We will go over the pathophysiology behind drowning, and why we need to change our thinking when someone walks up to you and reports, “I drowned”.